yureek/S-HealthStack.github.io/pages/documentation/get started/tutorial.md

 1. Download the app to your phone.
 2. Open the app and step through the prompts that you set up while building the app to determine eligibility, request consent, and register those who are eligible.
-3. If not already previously done, install the [Health Platform](https://play.google.com/store/apps/details?id=com.samsung.android.service.health&hl=en&gl=US){:target="_blank"} service app on your phone.
+3. If not already previously done, install the [Health Connect](https://play.google.com/store/apps/details?id=com.google.android.apps.healthdata){:target="_blank"} app on your phone.
 4. If not already previously done, pair your phone and the Samsung Galaxy Watch 4.

 Once you've tested the app to your satisfaction, invite prospective participants to complete the participant onboarding steps and join the study.